javedali99/python-resources-for-earth-sciences/README.md

 - [HydroLM](https://github.com/mullenkamp/HydroLM): The HydroLM package contains a class and functions for automating linear regressions OLS for hydrologists.

 - [PySDI](https://bitbucket.org/pysdi/pysdi/src/master/): It is a set of open source scripts that compute non-parametric standardized drought indices (SDI) using raster data sets as input data.

+### Miscellaneous

+- [ESMPY](https://www.earthsystemcog.org/projects/esmpy/): Earth System Modeling Framework (ESMF) Python interface

+- [PyHSPF](https://github.com/djlampert/PyHSPF): Python extensions to the Hydrological Simulation Program in Fortran (HSPF).

+- [SPHY](https://github.com/WilcoTerink/SPHY): Spatial Processes in HYdrology (SPHY) model

+- [xsboringen](https://github.com/tomvansteijn/xsboringen): (In Dutch) A python library for processing and plotting borehole and CPT data, developed for open data formats in the Netherlands.

+- [PyMT](https://github.com/csdms/pymt/): It is an Open Source Python package that provides the necessary tools used for the coupling of models that expose the Basic Model Interface (BMI).

+- [Landlab](https://github.com/landlab/landlab): The Landlab project creates an environment in which scientists can build a numerical landscape model without having to code all of the individual components.

+- [EFlowCalc](https://github.com/ThibHlln/eflowcalc): Calculator of Streamflow Characteristics.

+- [IRIS](https://github.com/SciTools/iris): A powerful, format-agnostic, and community-driven Python library for analysing and visualising Earth science data.

+- [Hydrointerp](https://github.com/mullenkamp/hydrointerp): A Python package for interpolating hydrologic data.

+- [EFlowCalc](https://github.com/ThibHlln/eflowcalc): EFlowCalc is an open-source calculator of ecological streamflow characteristics in Python.

+- [Hydrofunctions](https://github.com/mroberge/hydrofunctions): A suite of convenience functions for working with hydrology data in an interactive Python session.

+- [Shyft](https://gitlab.com/shyft-os): It is the open-source toolbox for the energy-market domain, funded and supported by Statkraft.

+- [Hydroshare](https://github.com/hydroshare/hydroshare): HydroShare is a collaborative website for better access to data and models in the hydrologic sciences.

+- [Hydrobox](https://github.com/VForWaTer/hydrobox): Hydrological preprocessing and analysis toolbox build upon pandas and numpy

+- [Wetland](https://github.com/giswqs/wetland): It is a toolset for mapping surface water and wetland hydrological dynamics using fine-resolution aerial imagery within Google Earth Engine (GEE).

+- [iRONS](https://github.com/AndresPenuela/iRONS): iRONS (interactive Reservoir Operation Notebooks and Software) is a python package that enables the simulation, forecasting and optimisation of reservoir systems.

 ## Meteorology